 Data of your audience’s behavior can provide you with valuable insights that will help you create content that they view as credible and reliable.

-This is a constant reality, as 96% of business-to-business marketer’s state that their success depends on the fact that their audience views them as a credible and reliable source of information.
+This is a constant reality, as 96% of business-to-business marketers state that their success depends on the fact that their audience views them as credible and reliable sources of information.

 That can only mean one thing.
 Your audience can only trust your brand when the information you offer to them is relevant and personal.